Pediatric Dentist Atlanta

 When New Teeth Arrive

 Your child’s first primary or baby teeth will begin to erupt between the ages of six and 12 months and will continue to erupt until about age three.
-During this time, your child’s gums may feel tender and sore.
-To help alleviate this discomfort, we recommend that you soothe the gums by rubbing a clean finger or a cool, wet cloth across them.
-You may also choose to make use of a teething ring.
+During this time, your child’s gums may feel tender and sore, causing discomfort.
+To help alleviate this discomfort, we recommend soothing the gums by rubbing a clean finger or a cool, wet cloth across them.
+You may also choose to make use of a teething ring to provide relief.
 When your child has finished teething, you can expect a total of 20 primary teeth.

 Adopting Healthy Oral Hygiene Habits